dlew/displate-inventory-extension/README.md

 ## Development

+First, you have to use a Linux/Mac operating system with [nvm](https://github.com/nvm-sh/nvm) installed.

-First, get the project compiling:
+Then, you can get the project compiling:

 ```
 $ nvm use